-- Protects The Brain & Boosts Memory: A 2017 Penn State study found that mushrooms contain a high concentration of two powerful antioxidants, ergothioneine and glutathione, which fight free radicals and may protect against neurodegenerative diseases.
-Porcini mushrooms had the highest concentrations of these antioxidants.
-But even common white button mushrooms contain them, and the researchers recommended having at least 5 button mushrooms a day to get the benefits.
+- Protects The Brain & Boosts Memory: A 2017 Penn State study found that mushrooms contain a high concentration of two powerful antioxidants, ergothioneine and glutathione.
+These fight free radicals and may protect against neurodegenerative diseases.
+Porcini mushrooms had the highest concentrations of these antioxidants but even common white button mushrooms contain them.
+Researchers recommended having at least 5 button mushrooms a day to get the benefits.
 (10)

 - Supports Immune System: Mushrooms have long been regarded as an immune tonic.
 They have the ability to both stimulate and regulate the immune system.
 Additionally, they act as prebiotics which strengthens the gut, which further benefits the immune system.
 (11)

-- May Reduce Risk of & Help Fight Certain Cancers: Multiple human studies have suggested that various mushrooms may help stimulate the immune system of cancer patients and which may slow tumor growth.
+- May Reduce Risk of & Help Fight Certain Cancers: Many human studies have suggested that mushrooms may help stimulate the immune system of cancer patients and may slow tumor growth.
 (12) The first long-term cohort study of more than 36,000 Japanese men over decades suggests an association between eating mushrooms and a lower risk of prostate cancer.

-- Protects Against Cardiovascular Disease: Research has shown that shiitake mushrooms protect against cardiovascular disease, through improved regulation of blood pressure.
+- Protects Against Cardiovascular Disease: Research shows shiitake mushrooms protect against cardiovascular disease, through improved regulation of blood pressure.
 They also contain sulfur compounds that support cardiovascular function, including the degree to which our platelet cells clump together.

 - Weight Loss: Mushrooms are low in calories, yet filling, thanks to their fiber and protein content, making them an excellent food to add to your plate when trying to lose weight.
-One cup of sliced stir-fried white button mushrooms contains just 28 calories and nearly 4 grams of protein and 2 g of fiber.
+A cup of sliced stir-fried white button mushrooms contains just 28 calories, nearly 4 grams of protein, and 2 g of fiber.